facioquo/stock-indicators-python/docs/_indicators/HeikinAshi.md

 ### Historical quotes requirements

-You must have at least two periods of `quotes`; however, more is typically provided since this is a chartable candlestick pattern.
+You must have at least two periods of `quotes` to cover the warmup periods; however, more is typically provided since this is a chartable candlestick pattern.

 `quotes` is an `Iterable[Type[Quote]]` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.